 Q. Are properties inspected by an independent body?

 A. Destination British Columbia inspects all accommodation properties in British Columbia with respect to standards of maintenance, cleanliness, comfort and professionalism.
 Accommodation establishments who meet the standard may display the "Approved Accommodation" sign.
 This program will be discontinued December 31, 2014 but properties can carry-on using the designation for two more years.

 Q. Where can I make a complaint about a property?

-A. Complaints about accommodation facilities should first be discussed with the manager of the establishment and, if not resolved, be directed to the Tourism Product Manager, Destination British Columbia, 3rd floor, 1803 Douglas Street, Victoria, BC V8T 5C3 or email email@example.com.
+A. Complaints about accommodation facilities should first be discussed with the manager of the establishment and, if not resolved, be directed to the Tourism Business Customer Service, Destination British Columbia, 12th floor, 510 Burrard Street, Vancouver, BC V6C 3A8 or email email@example.com

 Q. What are the overnight costs to rent a tent site?

 A. These will vary depending on location.
 A campground located in a more remote area of the province and with fewer facilities will charge less than one in a popular resort area.
-Rates could range from around $17 a night to over $30 a night for an unserviced site (a site with no water or power).
+Rates could range from around $15 a night to over $45 a night for an unserviced site (a site with no water or power).

 Q. Can I have a Campfire?

 A. Yes as most campgrounds have fire rings at each site.
 The smoke from campfires pollutes our environment so we ask that you please limit your use of campfires to cooking and warmth.
 Where possible use firewood purchased from the campground and always observe local burning regulations.
 Never leave a campfire unattended.
 Please do not move firewood from one location to another as it can spread pests and disease.
 Occasionally campfire bans are implemented in extreme dry weather for information visit, bcwildfire.ca.
 Please note that propane firepits and cooking devices can be used during a campfire ban unless specifically prohibited.